Google Tag Manager

 View on Map function.
 Click on the three dots in the upper right-hand corner of the screen.

-The map feature allows you to view distance between classes:
+The map feature will provide travel distance between classes:

 Map feature displays distance between classes.